buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Personal
 * **Duration**: Instantaneous

 A wave of thunderous force sweeps out from you.
 Each creature in a 2-meter-radius sphere originating from you must make a Fortitude Saving Throw.
 On a failed save, a creature takes 2d8 thunder damage and is pushed 3 meters away from you.
-On a successful save, the creature takes half as much damage and isn't pushed.
-Unanchored objects that are completely within the area of effect are automatically pushed 3 meters away from you by the spell's effect.
+On a successful save, the creature takes half as much damage and isn' \*\*t pushed.
+Unanchored objects that are completely within the area of effect are automatically pushed 3 meters away from you by the spell' \*\*s effect.
 The spell emits a thunderous boom audible out to 90 meters.

 **For each Critical Magic Success** obtained in the Magic Check, the damage increases by 1d8.